-Post-Traumatic Stress Disorder (i.e. PTSD) is a common condition that can occur following very stressful or traumatic events.
-Several different types of experiences can manifest as PTSD.
-A few of these events include but are not limited to: being in a car accident, being raised in an abusive home environment, being a victim of crime, being physically or sexually abused, living through a disaster such as a flood or bombing, seeing someone else die, and the traumatic experiences of war.
+Post-traumatic stress disorder (PTSD) is a common condition that can occur after a highly stressful or traumatic event.
+Many different types of experiences can manifest as PTSD.
+These events include car accidents, growing up in an abusive home environment, being the victim of a crime, physical or sexual abuse, experiencing a disaster such as a flood or bombing, experiencing the death of another person, and a traumatic war experience.

 There are three main types of challenges associated with PTSD:

-1. Reliving the trauma: Memories of the trauma that caused the marked distress, nightmares and flashbacks to make people feel as if they are living the event over again.
-These tormenting memories will often return when people see or hear something that reminds them of the traumatic event.
+1. Trauma Reliving: Memories, nightmares, flashbacks, etc. of a trauma that caused significant distress that people feel like they are reliving in order to survive the event.
+These distressing memories often come back when we see or hear something that reminds us of the traumatic event.

-2. Avoiding: People with PTSD try to avoid thinking about distressing memories of traumatic event as well as staying away from people, places and things that trigger the memories.
-Feelings of numbness and attachment are not unusual, with some people turning to alcohol or drugs to dull the pain.
+2. Avoidance: People with PTSD avoid thinking about the distressing memories of the traumatic event and try to distance themselves from the people, places, and things that trigger those memories.
+It is not uncommon to feel numb or disconnected, and some people turn to alcohol or drugs to relieve the pain.

-PTSD symptoms most often occur shortly after the trauma.
-For many people, experience of the trauma can resolve on its own within three months; for many others, it can last for years with some people only beginning to experience symptoms years after the event.
+Symptoms of PTSD most often appear immediately after the trauma.
+For many people, the traumatic experience resolves on its own within three months.
+For many others, it can take years, and for some people symptoms do not appear years after the event.